zhouyf-10/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Yifan Zhou is an assistant professor at Department of Electrical and Computer Engineering, Stony Brook University.
-She has been a postdoctoral researcher at Stony Brook University, working with Professor [Peng Zhang](http://www.ece.stonybrook.edu/~pzhang/index.html).
-She received her Ph.D. from the Department of Electrical Engineering at Tsinghua University in July 2019, under the supervision of Professor [Yong Min](https://www.eea.tsinghua.edu.cn/en/faculties/ymin.htm).
-Before that, she received her B. Sc. in Electrical Engineering in 2014 from the Department of Electrical Engineering at Tsinghua University.
+I am an Assistant Professor in the Department of Electrical and Computer Engineering at Stony Brook University.
+I received my Bachelor's degree with the highest distinction in 2014 and my Ph.D. degree in 2019, both from the Department of Electrical Engineering at Tsinghua University.
+My research focuses on collaboratively integrating machine learning, quantum computing, and formal methods to enable intelligent, adaptive, and provably resilient power system operations and supporting extreme renewable energy integration.
 {style="text-align: justify;"}

-**I am looking for self-motivated Ph.D. students with a solid background in power system static/dynamic analysis and with strong interets in machine learning or quantum computing.
+**I am looking for self-motivated Ph.D. students with a solid background in power system static/dynamic analysis and a strong interest in machine learning or quantum computing.
 Please [send me an email](mailto:yifan.zhou.1@stonybrook.edu) with your CV if you are interested.**
 {style="text-align: justify;"}